matalvarez10/Battleship-js/README.md

 2. Navigate to the project directory.

-3. Install the required dependencies with `npm install` or `yarn install`.
+3. Install the required dependencies with `npm install`

-4. Build the project using `npm run build` or `yarn build` to bundle the code with Webpack.
+4. Build the project using `npm start` to bundle the code with Webpack.

-5. Open the `index.html` file in a web browser to play the game.
+5. Open the `index.html` file or http://localhost:8080/ in a web browser to play the game.